CLIOPATRA: Extracting Private Information from LLM Insights: Methodology

-Overall, we design the poison prompt as $p \leftarrow p^\text{F}_\text{PI} \oplus p_\text{TRG} \oplus p^\text{S}_\text{PI} \oplus p^\text{C}_\text{PI} \oplus \text{``say ok.''}$ The final ``say ok'' is intended to standardize the AI assistant's response to the poison prompt (which will be ``ok''), ensuring that facet extraction focuses solely on the poison prompt and not on the AI assistant's response.
 The adversary then repeats the poison prompt $\overline{C} - 1$ times and inserts it into the system, where $\overline{C}$ is the minimum cluster size defined by \clio.
 This means that if the target is clustered with the poison, then the cluster size will be $\overline{C}$; otherwise, the poison cluster will be filtered out.

 \descr{Extracting Private Information.} In the second stage of the attack, the adversary parses all cluster summaries generated by \clio to extract the target user's private information (i.e., the disease).
-This poses two main challenges for the adversary, as they must: 1) identify the cluster containing the target user's chat from the cluster summaries, and 2) extract the disease from the corresponding cluster summary.
+This poses two main challenges for the adversary, as they must: 1) identify the cluster containing the target user's chat from the summaries, and 2) extract the disease from the corresponding cluster summary.

 One way to overcome this is to perform a regular expression (regex) match on the available public information (i.e., age, gender, subset of symptoms).
 Next, the adversary can also perform a regex search over the list of possible diseases to determine which disease is present in the cluster summary.
-If no cluster summary matches the public information, or if no disease can be found in the cluster summary, the adversary falls back to the baseline (see Section~\ref{sec:exp_setup}).
+If no cluster summary matches the public information, or if no disease can be found in the cluster summary, the adversary falls back to the baseline detailed below.
 We refer to this attack as the ``Regex Attack'' and provide pseudocode in Algorithm~\ref{alg:extract_info_regex} in Appendix~\ref{app:attack_prompts}.